dekoder/secframe/content/redforest/phase1/paws/paws_admin_ou/_index.md

 ```

 {{% notice info %}}
-Keep in mind that OU setup configured zero permissions.
-This is just the start of organization that will lead to permissions management
+Keep in mind that this OU configuration has zero permissions applied to it.
+This is just the start of organization that will lead to permissions management.
 {{% /notice %}}

+{{< parentsection section="redforest" >}}